Giant Brewing

 When it comes to the beer itself, owner Chris describes himself as a beer geek, and so when choosing what kinds of beers to brew, he wants to make sure there’s something for every taste on tap.
 Giant likes to share the love around, so about half the taps in the pub are rotating guest beers from other New Zealand independent brewers.
 Given the Hawke’s Bay location, there are many local wines available too.

-On the food front, Giant has partnered with Good Company Catering to deliver a menu of bar bites, bowls, burgers, and mains like hawker rolls and beer-battered fish and chips.
-It’s pub grub, but take it up a notch or ten!
-The kids are covered with a menu just for them, and if you have a sweet tooth to satisfy, Duck Island ice cream often makes an appearance on the dessert menu alongside hot puddings.
+On the food front, Giant has partnered with Gina's to deliver a menu of tacos, burgers, salads and bites.
+It's generous pub grub, but taken up a notch or ten!
+The kids are covered with a menu just for them, and if you have a sweet tooth to satisfy, there is the even popular Duck Island ice cream.

 What could be better than an expertly brewed pint of local beer, tasty food and a cracking atmosphere?
 You'll find it all here at Giant Brewing.